-School & Department Leadership
+College & Department Leadership

-School of Education and Human Development (SEHD)
+College of Education and Human Development (CEHD)

-Dean: Dr. Michael de Miranda
+Dr. Michael de Miranda

-Senior Associate Dean of Academic Affairs: Dr. Beverly j.
-Irby
+Dr. Beverly J. Irby

-Department of Educational Psychology
+PSY)

-Interim Department Head: Dr. Jeffrey Liew
+Dr. Jeffrey Liew

+Dr. Daniel Hajovsky

-Associate Department Head for Graduate Dr. Wen Luo
+Dr. Wen Luo

-Studies:
+TBD

-Academic Advisor: Peggy Brigman
+Peggy Brigman

+Dr. Marcia Montague

 Graduate and Professional School Governance

 The Graduate and Professional School (GPS) is a global leader in graduate education, committed to the pursuit of knowledge and the power of intellect.
 Through exceptional service and commitment to the highest standards, GPS advocates for graduate education at Texas A&M and throughout Texas.
 The Graduate and Professional School is committed to a diverse campus climate, enhancement of the graduate experience and the development of all students as global citizens.